Ikat man's coat from Samarkand, Uzbekistan, circa 1910

 Ikat is everywhere these days — as trendy as anything ancient can ever claim to be.
 Visible in traditional textiles ranging from Southeast Asia to South America to the Middle East and beyond, this type of pattern now lends interiors a kind of dressed-up bohemian vibe.
 But what is it, and where did it come from?

 Think about a typical patterned textile, say a floral upholstery fabric.
 When you think about how that pattern is created, you probably picture some sort of printing scenario, where designs are basically stamped onto a piece of blank fabric using dyes or paints, right?
 That is how block-printed cotton fabrics and toiles and many other kinds of surface-patterned textiles are made.
-With ikat, though, the threads are dyed before they are woven into textiles.
-Let me explain.
+With ikat, though, the threads are dyed before

 The word 'ikat' (pronounced 'ee-KAHT') comes from the Malaysian word 'mengikat,' or 'to tie,' because the loose threads are tied into bundles using grasses or wax-treated cotton to specify where the dye is able to sink in and color the thread (basically a refined type of tie-dye).
 What this means is that the weaver has to figure out where on the loose threads the dye should (and shouldn't) go in order for it to form the proper pattern when it is woven on the loom.
 It gets more complicated as you add more colors.
 Some ikats are made by dyeing the warp threads (the fixed threads that are attached to the loom), some by dyeing the weft threads (the threads that are actually woven in and out of the warp threads), and some by dyeing both, a technique known as double ikat.
 It's like an aesthetic logic puzzle, and just thinking about it makes my head hurt.